OnurGumus/onurgumus.github.io/_posts/2020-12-21-your-domain-driven-project-Lean-software-development.md

 in another bounded context we manage users address and personal details.
 Such details are usually not interesting to accounting and transaction domain.
 The main goal of proper software development via domain driven design is to tackle with the complexity.
 The more hard bounded divisons we have the easier the tackling process.

-So for starters we can have such a schematic
+So for starters we can have such a figure

 [!BoundedContext-1](/asssets/posts/bounded-context-1.png)